-The downside is that this route requires the most money — $3.5 million directly into an eligible business as a sole investor; or via a joint investment involving at least two persons totalling $6 million or more, with each investing at least $1,000,000 individually.
+The downside is that it requires a substantial investment — $3.5 million directly into an eligible business as a sole investor; or via a joint investment involving at least two people totaling $6 million or more, with each investing at least $1,000,000 individually.

 You also must create three jobs.

-Approved categories include: restaurants; cruise ports and marinas; agro-processing plants (think: bananas); pharmaceutical products; ports, bridges, roads and highways; research institutions and facilities; and offshore universities.
+Approved categories for businesses include: restaurants; cruise ports and marinas; agro-processing plants (think: bananas); pharmaceutical products; ports, bridges, roads and highways; research institutions and facilities; and offshore universities.

-As for the quality of a Saint Lucia passport, you can get into 132 countries, visa-free, as a St. Lucian.
+A St. Lucian passport gives you visa-free access to over 120 countries.
 This includes the UK, Hong Kong, Singapore, and the Schengen Area, which is a 26-member region in Europe that allows for passport-free travel once you’re within its borders.

-Other countries in the Caribbean – such as St. Kitts or Antigua — offer visa-free access to a few more countries (9 and 8 more, respectively) than Saint Lucia does.
+Other countries in the Caribbean, like St. Kitts or Antigua, — offer visa-free access to eight or nine more countries than Saint Lucia does.